ianepperson/telnetsrvlib/README.md

  * self.writemessage( TEXT ) - for clean, asynchronous writing
  * self.readline( prompt=TEXT )

-You can check the connected terminal type via self.TERM
+You can check the connected terminal type via self.TERM.
+If you need to access the last raw text input, inspect self.raw_input

 To create an alias for the command, set the method's member 'aliases' to a list:
  * cmdECHO.aliases = ['COPY']